Funding Requests For After-School Athletic Progams per our Mission below

 What are some examples of items for which funding would be approved?

-- Uniforms with school name, numbers, & JJWF logo.
+- Game jerseys & one set of game pants with school name, numbers, & JJWF logo.
 These cannot be personalized with student names.

 - Safety equipment like helmets, pads, and wrestling or cheerleading mats.

 - Balls, bats, nets, and other equipment vital to the sport.